AKA Ab wheel, evil wheel

 Ab rollouts should be done for sets of 10-30+ reps.

-Static holds in the extended position can be added, as can partial recoveries on each rep before recovering completely to the starting position.
+Slower tempos, static holds in the extended position, and multiple partial recoveries from the bottom each rep before recovering completely to the starting position can be added.